Rushikesh-264/Rushikesh-264/README.md

 **🌟 About Me:**
 ==================

-   💼 Final year master student of computer science
+   💼 Final year Master's Student of Computer Science

-   🌱 Future software engineer
+   🌱 Future Software Engineer

    💻 Passionate about coding and exploring new technologies